 With this policy, you can host your on-premise APIs in the Microsoft Azure cloud.
 The policy offers Shared Secret or Access Control authentication modes.

-To install this policy, see Chapter 3: Installing SOA Software Intermediary for Microsoft Policy Manager Policy section of the SOA Software Intermediary for Microsoft® Install Guide for installation instructions.
+To install this policy, see Chapter 3: Installing Akana Intermediary for Microsoft Policy Manager Policy section of the Akana Intermediary for Microsoft® Install Guide for installation instructions.

-Let's take a quick walkthrough of the Microsoft Azure Service Bus Relay Policy configuration process to get your started.
+Let's take a quick walkthrough of the Microsoft Azure Service Bus Relay Policy configuration process to get you started:

 Step 1: Add Policy